Move, Lock, Duplicate and Delete layers. A touch or swipe puts all the most commonly-used layer controls at your fingertips.

 Drop Layers to Add to Existing Canvas

-While you’re holding your layers in the Gallery, tap your destination canvas with another finger.
+While holding your layers in the Gallery, tap your destination canvas with another finger.
 Once the canvas loads, open the Layers panel, and drop your layers into the panel.

 You can also Share layers using this method.